sustrik/crypto-for-kids/splitting-the-chores.md

 **Goal: Explain what and incentive is and how it can be used to create a mechanism.**

+NOTE: This got a bit out of hand, exploring the concept of zero-sum games...

 ### Splitting the chores

 Dear Grandma,